orientechnologies/orientdb-labs/OEP_10.md

 }
 ```

 **Redo pass**

 The redo pass starts scanning the log records from the RedoLSN point.
-When a redoable log record is encountered,
-a check is made to see if the referenced page appears in the dirty pages table.
-If page is not present in dirty pages table then it is already flushed on disk and result of operation is not lost and not needed to be restored.
-If the log record’s LSN is greater than or equal to the recLSN for the page in the table, then it is suspected that the page state might be such that the log record’s update might have to be redone.
+When a redoable log record is encountered,  a check is made to see if the referenced page appears in the dirty pages table.
+If a page is not present in dirty pages table then it is already flushed on disk and result of an operation is not lost and not needed to be restored.
+If the log record’s LSN is greater than or equal to the recLSN for the page on the table, then it is suspected that the page state might be such that the log record’s update might have to be redone.
 To resolve this suspicion, the page is accessed.
 Then CRC32 code of page content is calculated.
-If CRC32 codes calculated and stored inside of page are not equal then conent of the page was written only at half since the last flush and change on the page has to be redone.
-If CRC32 codes are equal we compare LSNs of page and log record.
+If CRC32 codes calculated and stored inside of page are not equal then the content of the page was written only at the half since the last flush and change on the page has to be redone.
+If CRC32 codes are equal, we compare LSNs of the page and log record.
 If the page’s LSN is found to be less than the log record’s LSN, then the update is redone.
 Thus, the RecLSN information serves to limit the number of pages which have to be examined.
 This routine reestablishes the database state as of the time of system failure.

 Pseudo code for redo pass looks like following: